 The most common symptom of PAD is pain in one or both calves, thighs, or hips.
 Intermittent pain usually occurs while walking or climbing stairs, and this is because the need for oxygen-rich blood increases during these activities and other exercises.
 This pain is called claudication.

 Leg cramps can be fairly common, but cramps that start with exercise and subside when you rest is most likely due to claudication.
 When the blood vessels in your legs are extremely blocked, you might even experience pain at night or in your sleep.
 It usually is a dull, cramping pain.
 It may also feel like a heaviness, tightness, or tiredness in the muscles of the legs.

 - Numbness or tingling, and weakness in your legs

 - Burning or aching pain in your feet or toes

 - One or both legs or feet feel cold or change color

 - Impotence or the inability to maintain an erection

 - Lingering sores on your leg or foot, or loss of hair

 Peripheral Artery Disease can be effectively treated when diagnosed early and properly.
-You can schedule a comprehensive PAD evaluation at a Modern Vascular clinic if you’re feeling at risk, or to put your mind at ease.
+You can schedule a comprehensive PAD evaluation at a Modern Vascular clinic if you’re at risk or to put your mind at ease.